lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 `id-raw-key` is defined by this document.
 It signifies that the public key has no ASN.1 wrapping and the raw bits are placed here according to the encoding of the underlying algorithm specification.
 In some situations and protocols, the key might be wrapped in ASN.1 or may have some other additional decoration or encoding.
 If so, such wrapping MUST be removed prior to encoding the key itself as a BIT STRING.

 For use with this document, ML-DSA keys MUST be be the raw BIT STRING representation as specified in {{I-D.ietf-lamps-dilithium-certificates}} and Edwards Curve keys MUST be the raw BIT STRING representation as speified in [RFC8410].

-Note that here we used BIT STRING rather than OCTET STRING so that these keys can be trivially transcoded into a SubjectPublicKeyInfo as necessary, for example when a crypto library requires this for invoking the component algorithm.
+Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-sig-algs}} or {{tab-hash-sig-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
+This also motivates the design choice of `SEQUENCE OF BIT STRING` instead of `SEQUENCE OF OCTET STRING`; using `BIT STRING` allows for easier transcription between CompositeSignaturePublicKey and SubjectPublicKeyInfo.

+When the CompositeSignaturePublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in {{sec-encoding-rules}}.

+Component keys of a CompositeSignaturePublicKey MUST NOT be used in any other type of key or as a standalone key.
+For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.

 The following ASN.1 Information Object Class is defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.